AdhiSchools Blog

 FAQ Section

 How long should I practice scripts daily?
-10 to 15 minutes of high-intensity practice is better than an hour of casual reading.
+10 to 15 minutes of high-intensity practice is better than an hour of casual reading over a script.
+Quality of focus matters more than the clock.

 Kartik Subramaniam